Hi, I’m maria.

 I have always been a curious and introspective person — wondering why we are the way we are.
 An observer.
 Someone who takes things in for a long time, thinks about them, then comes up with ideas.
 I love good friends, good humor, taking trips, reading, nature, perusing quaint little shops.
 Chai latte is my drink of choice.

 I moved to Australia and then California where I lived for 15 years before returning to Cincinnati in 2015.
-I started in group practice before opening my own private practice 2019.
+I worked in group practice before opening my own private practice 2019.
 When the pandemic hit, I — like many therapists — moved my work online.
 I love what I do, and, though I never would have chosen to provide therapy online in the beginning, I see now how seamlessly we end up accomplishing the same “feel” and work.
 My clients have asked to continue using Zoom for therapy, and I think it’s a great option.

 I am an LGBTQIA-affirming therapist and passionate about supporting women, people of color, and immigrants acculturating to the United States.
 Due to the extreme shortage of affordable mental health services, I am excited to offer pro bono therapy at Santa Maria Community Services to staff working on the front lines with immigrant communities.